Canada · British Columbia · 2025

 Est. Tax withheld

-True tax is year-end liability including your payroll RRSP deduction (line 20800–style).
+True tax is year-end liability including your payroll RRSP deduction (line 20800 style) and FHSA deduction (line 20805 style).
 Employer RRSP deposits are not added separately—common payroll nets the taxable benefit with an offsetting RRSP deduction on the same stub.
-Estimated withheld uses salary+bonus tax without that RRSP reduction—so payroll RRSP is a common refund driver when withholding lags the deduction—plus the CRA bonus step-up and RSU marginal proxy.
+Estimated withheld uses salary+bonus tax without those deduction effects—so RRSP/FHSA contributions are common refund drivers when withholding lags—plus the CRA bonus step-up and RSU marginal proxy.
 The gap is the filing-season adjustment (refund if negative).
 Positive "owing" means estimated withholding is still below modelled year-end tax (possible balance due at filing).

 Breakdown